T H E D E R E L I C T M I S C E L L A N Y

 The site included a fully equipped vehicle workshop, presumably for servicing tanker lorries.

-I've not been able to find out when exactly the depot was decommissioned: RAF Merston and Westhampnett were closed shortly after the War, but RAF Tangmere remained in military use until 1970.
-Control of the depot was passed from the Air Ministry to the Ministry of Power in 1959 and the site was later let out to Wm.
-Cory & Son Ltd who operated a Shell franchise distributing diesel and heating oils until the mid-nineties.
+I've not been able to find out when exactly the depot was decommissioned for military or government purposes: RAF Merston and Westhampnett were closed shortly after the War, but RAF Tangmere remained in military use until 1970, presumably needing a local source of aviation fuel until that point.
+Control of the depot was passed from the Air Ministry to the Ministry of Power in 1959, and then to the British National Oil Corporation (BNOC), a nationalised body, under the provisions of the Petroleum and Submarine Pipe-lines Act 1975.
+Under the Oil and Pipelines Agency, from 1985, the site was leased to Wm Cory & Son Ltd who operated a Shell franchise distributing diesel and heating oils until the mid-nineties, after which the tanks were emptied and the site mothballed.

 The depot was sold in 2011 and recent plans for the site have included a new Park & Ride, a waste transfer facility and a supermarket.
 So far none have gotten any further than the drawing board.